How do I sign up to sell my content on the iTunes Store?

 Reenter your Apple ID or go to your account information on the iTunes Store and update the name on file.

 If you currently have an iTunes Connect account to sell apps or books, you cannot create a second iTunes Connect account with the same Apple ID.
-You’ll need to set up a new Apple ID and use it to complete a separate music application.
+You’ll need to set up a new Apple ID and use it to complete a separate movie application.

 I’m being prompted to enter my legal name.
 Should I use my own name or my company’s name?